Designing a Learning Platform

 As an Associate, my role was to support the sole designer embedded in one of these teams with their user stories.
 While this started as pure UI, it evolved – firstly into structural tasks (e.g. flows and information architecture), and ended with me acting as a de-facto user researcher, supporting all teams by conducting testing.

 English Language Teaching (ELT) material published by the Press generally targeted one of three markets; primary (age 5-11), secondary (11-16) and adult (16+).

-Cambridge One, an online environment in which teachers and students could access all of their ELT material, aimed to follow this.
-However, accounts for primary and secondary age learners did not exist when a minimum viable version of Cambridge One was released in December 2019.
+C1, an online environment in which teachers and students could access all of their ELT material, aimed to follow this.
+However, accounts for primary and secondary age learners did not exist when a minimum viable version of C1 was released in December 2019.

 This article explains how a design solution was reached for registering primary age learners.